Project

 • version: Required.
 The version of the generator used for all software milestones.
 Defaults to Milestoner’s current version as provided by the Gem Specification of this project.

-• profile: Manages team member profile information.
+• profile: Manages team member profile details.

 • uri: Required.
 The URI format for linking to profiles as formatted using String Formats.
+Default: GitHub.
 The id is dynamically calculated via the handle of the user stored in the Lode cache.
-Default: GitHub.

-• project: Manages project information.
+• project: Manages project details.

 • author: Required.
 The project author.
 Dynamically calculated by the Etcher gem in the following order: This value or Git configuration user name.